 If you haven’t spent much time around soccer, you may have a lot of questions about how the game is structured.
 One of those questions may be about whether a soccer game has a half-time break or not.
 In this article, I want to clearly explain if soccer has halftime and, if so, how it works.

 Soccer does have halftime.
 A game of soccer is split into two halves of 45 minutes each with a halftime break at the end of the first 45 minute period.
 The halftime break in soccer lasts for a total of 15 minutes.

 The reason halftime was initially introduced into a soccer game doesn’t actually have much relevance to the way the modern game of soccer is played.
 But we’ll look at that in a moment.
 First, let’s see how halftime works and what the benefits are to it.

 Where Halftime Fits Into a Soccer Game

 The majority of popular sports incorporate some sort of break throughout the games that are played.
-Some just allow for one break, and others allow for multiple, and some even include halftime shows.
+Some just allow for one break, others allow for multiple, and some even include halftime shows.

 Soccer is one of those sports that splits the game into two halves with a halftime break halfway through the game.
 If you want to know why soccer doesn’t use quarters like some other sports do, have a look at this article, I wrote explaining the reasons why.